 How to Fix iPhone 4s Battery Life Problems

-One iPhone issue that we consistently hear about is abnormal battery drain.
-Battery drain is one of the most common iPhone 4s issues but it’s a problem that you can fix in a few minutes.
+Battery drain is one of the more common iPhone 4s issues and it’s a problem that you can fix in just a few minutes.

-iOS updates have been known to cause abnormal battery drain but there’s a good chance that it’s not the operating system causing the problem.
-Third-party apps and bad habits are usually the culprits.
+Apple’s iOS updates have been known to cause abnormal battery drain but there’s a good chance it’s not the operating system causing the abnormal battery drain on your device.

 While there are a ton of things that people recommend, we think these are the fixes iPhone 4s users should try.